pulp/plugin_template/README.md

    and tests.

    ``$ ./plugin-template --bootstrap PLUGIN_NAME``

-In addition to the basic plugin boilerplate, this template also provides a basic set of functional tests using the [pulp_smash](https://pulp-smash.readthedocs.io/en/latest/) framework.

 In order to use these tests, you will need to address the "FIXME" messages left in places where plugin-writer intervention is required.